Franchise Agreement vs. Franchise Disclosure Document

 If you’re working with a franchise broker, don’t rely on them for legal advice.
 While most franchise brokers are honorable people and knowledgeable about franchising, they get paid by the franchisor.
 Even if they have been friendly and helpful in getting you together with the franchise system of your dreams, they only get paid when you sign the Franchise Agreement, and that is too great a conflict for you to ignore.

-Don’t Ever Sign a Franchise Agreement You Do Not Understand
+Don’t Ever Sign If You Do Not Understand

 - In time, all franchise relationships end: be especially wary of what happens to the equity you will have built in your business.
 Will you have the opportunity to maximize the equity you have built if you choose to sell your business before the end of the franchise term?
 Will the purchaser of your business get a full term, which will maximize your selling price, or will they only get the remaining term of your existing agreement?